-If you’re thinking about getting a tutor for your child, there are many factors to consider, including cost and qualifications.
-Here are answers to frequently asked questions about tutoring and how it differs from educational therapy.
+If you’re thinking about getting a tutor for your child, there are lots of factors to consider.
+That includes cost and qualifications.
+Here are answers to frequently asked questions about tutoring and kids who learn and think differently.

 What types of tutoring are there?

 Tutors provide extra instruction, outside of the classroom, that can help your child work on different skills, prepare for tests and get better grades.
 Tutors are often former or current teachers.
 Sometimes they’re older students skilled in certain subjects, such as geometry or biology.
 There are also